kevinsangyu/timetable-vis/README.md

 3. openpyxl
 4. tkinter

-To ensure these modules are installed, run the _setup.pyw_ file.
+To ensure these modules are installed, run the _setup.py_ file.

 ### DESCRIPTION AND CONSTRAINTS